arangodb/docs/3.5/security-security-options.md

 The set theory for these lists works as follow:

-- only a blacklist is specifiend: all is allowed except a set of items matching the blacklist.
+- only a blacklist is specified: all is allowed except a set of items matching the blacklist.
 - only a whitelist is specified: all is disallowed except the set of items matching the whitelist
 - both whitelist and blacklist are specified: all is disallowed except the set of items matching the whitelist.
 From this whitelisted set, subsets can be forbidden again using the blacklist.

 Values for blacklist and whitelist options need to be specified as ECMAScript regular expressions.
 Each option can be used multiple times.
-When specifying more than one pattern, these patterns will be combined with a _logical or_ to a more complex pattern.
+When specifying more than one pattern, these patterns will be combined with a _logical or_ to the actual pattern ArangoDB will use.

 These patterns and how they are applied can be observed by enabling `--log.level SECURITY=debug` in the `arangod` or `arangosh` log output.